Axion Production and Detection Using a Dual NMR-type Experiment

 Although the experiment can, in principle, be run continuously for a total observation time due to the coherent nature of the produced axion field, as we show in Supplemental Material, the sensitivity of a continuous experiment for an observation time $T$ is equivalent to that of multiple separated experiments with a total integration time $T$.
 This makes the experiment more applicable and reliable since one can calibrate the apparatus daily or hourly and conduct multiple experiments simultaneously with multiple sets of devices, without weakening the ultimate detection sensitivity.

-In summary, we found that by combining two NMR experiments, one can achieve considerable sensitivity to axions solely through the axion-nucleon coupling.
+In summary, we solved for the full dynamical picture of axion production and detection with nuclear spin-precession and found that by combining two NMR experiments, one can achieve considerable sensitivity to axions solely through the axion-nucleon coupling.
 It is also worth noting that combining NMR devices with resonant cavities or other techniques could allow for the production and detection of axions through both the axion-nucleon and axion-photon couplings, thereby enabling probes of the product of these coupling strengths with possibly better sensitivities.